elaforge/karya/doc/INSTALL.md

     On linux, use `fc-list` to see installed fonts and their names.
 For some reason, the fonts on linux sometimes have backslashes in their names, and sometimes not.
-If there is a complaint at startup about the font not being found you might have to edit `App/Config.hsc`.
+If there is a complaint at startup about the font not being found you might have to edit a font name in `App/Config.hsc`.

 ## Linux